Hilary Curtis: Storylines

 Hilary comes to town as Cane Ashby's new assistant at Chancellor Industries.
-In the meantime, an anonymous blogger targets Cane and his wife Lily's (Christel Khalil) entire family, and even insinuates that Cane and Hilary are sleeping together.
+In the meantime, an anonymous blogger targets Cane and his wife Lily's (Christel Khalil) entire family and even insinuates that Cane and Hilary are sleeping together.
 Hilary is working with Mason Wilder (Lamon Archey) to ruin the Winters family because she blames Neil Winters (Kristoff St. John) for her mother's death.
 Hilary goes so far as to serve liquor to the recovering alcoholic Neil.
-After Neil apologizes for his part in Rose's death, and also forgives Hilary for her schemes, he helps her get a job at Jabot Cosmetics as Jack Abbott's (Peter Bergman) assistant.
+After Neil apologizes for his part in Rose's death and also forgives Hilary for her schemes, he helps her get a job at Jabot Cosmetics as Jack Abbott's (Peter Bergman) assistant.
 In December 2013, Hilary helps Devon uncover that Mason has stolen his identity and they become friendly.
 Hilary works Jack, his son Kyle (Hartley Sawyer) and Jill Abbott (Jess Walton) take Chancellor Industries from Victor Newman (Eric Braeden) and Kyle accuses Hilary of falling for Jack.
 Though she rejects the idea, Hilary impulsively kisses Jack at a Valentine's Day gala and he encourages her to act like it never happened.
-Hilary also badgers Devon about his relationship with model Esmeralda (Briana Nicole Henry) and assuages him of his guilt after a hostage crisis at the club and they grow closer.
+Hilary also badges Devon about his relationship with model Esmeralda (Briana Nicole Henry) and assuages him of his guilt after a hostage crisis at the club and they grow closer.
 Hilary clashes with Lily when Jack handpicks her to organize a fashion show at the club.
 Hilary later accompanies Neil to Los Angeles for a meeting with Forrester Creations where she fulfills her childhood dream of appearing on The Price Is Right.
 When she and Neil start an affair, Hilary convinces Neil to keep quiet until Devon exposes them.
 Neil convinces Hilary to move in with him despite his children's protest and they are married by late June 2014, the day after Hilary rejects Devon's kiss.
 Hilary follows a drunk Devon after he crashes her wedding reception and encourages him to move and he in turn professes his love for her.
-After Devon and Hilary nearly give into their feelings on several occasions, Devon announces he is leaving town and Hilary stops him by admitting that she is in love with him too.
+After Devon and Hilary nearly give in to their feelings on several occasions, Devon announces he is leaving town and Hilary stops him by admitting that she is in love with him too.
 As they are set to tell Neil about their feelings, he is blinded in a freak accident and they agree to wait until he recovers.
 However, Devon and Hilary cannot deny their feelings and begin their affair on September 17, 2014.
 Cane discovers the affair when Devon and Hilary sneak off to New York together and demands they end it.
 However, they continue seeing one another behind his back and are discovered by Cane's father Colin (Tristan Rogers) and Colin blackmails Devon for cash.